-If, during the period of time beginning on the date a definitive agreement regarding a change in control is executed and ending on the date 12 months following a change in control (or if earlier, the termination of such definitive agreement), Mr. Ferguson's employment is terminated for any reason other than by the Company for Cause or if it is terminated by Mr. Ferguson with Good Reason (each as defined in Mr. Ferguson's employment agreement), the Company or its successor would be required to pay him the following remuneration:
+If, during the period of time beginning on the date a definitive agreement regarding a change in control is executed and ending on the date 12 months following a change in control (or if earlier, the termination of such definitive agreement), Mr. Ferguson's employment is terminated by the Company without Cause (and not due to disability) or if it is terminated by Mr. Ferguson with Good Reason (each as defined in Mr. Ferguson's employment agreement), the Company or its successor would be required to pay him the following remuneration:

-- (i) a lump sum in the normal course of his Accrued Amounts; and - a payment equal to 299% of his base salary (without giving effect to any reduction in base salary serving as grounds for termination for Good Reason) in the form of a lump sum payment to be made promptly following Mr. Ferguson's execution and delivery of a release and waiver agreement.
+- (i) a lump sum in the normal course of his Accrued Amounts; and - (ii) a payment equal to 299% of his base salary (without giving effect to any reduction in base salary serving as grounds for termination for Good Reason) in the form of a lump sum payment to be made promptly following Mr. Ferguson's execution and delivery of a release and waiver agreement.